Germany in the Eurovision Song Contest 2013: Controversy

-Following Cascada's victory at the German national final, "Glorious" has come under investigation by NDR following allegations that the song is a copy of the Eurovision Song Contest 2012 winning song "Euphoria" by Loreen.
+Following Cascada's victory at the German national final, "Glorious" came under investigation by NDR following allegations that the song was a copy of the Eurovision Song Contest 2012 winning song "Euphoria" by Loreen.
 On 19 February, NDR spokeswoman Iris Bents reported that the results of the study would be published when they were available but played down the allegations, stating that "every year there are attempts to create scandals around the Eurovision Song Contest and the participants".
 On 25 February, it was announced that "Glorious" was cleared of plagiarism and would remain as the German entry for the 2013 Eurovision Song Contest.

 At Eurovision

 According to Eurovision rules, all nations with the exceptions of the host country and the "Big Five" (France, Germany, Italy, Spain and the United Kingdom) are required to qualify from one of two semi-finals in order to compete for the final; the top ten countries from each semi-final progress to the final.
 As a member of the "Big 5", Germany automatically qualified to compete in the final on 18 May 2013.
 In addition to their participation in the final, Germany is also required to broadcast and vote in one of the two semi-finals.
 This was decided via a draw held during the semi-final allocation draw on 17 January 2013, and Germany was assigned to broadcast and vote in the second semi-final on 16 May 2013.

 In Germany, the first semi-final was broadcast on EinsFestival and on delay on NDR Fernsehen, the second semi-final was broadcast on Phoenix and on delay on EinsFestival and NDR Fernsehen, and the final was broadcast on Das Erste.
 All broadcasts featured commentary by Peter Urban.
 The final was watched by 8.2 million viewers in Germany, which meant a market share of 33.8 per cent.
-The German spokesperson, who announced the top 12-point score awarded by the German jury during the final, was 2010 contest winner Lena.
+The German spokesperson, who announced the top 12-point score awarded by the German vote during the final, was 2010 contest winner Lena.